 I focus my thoughts on how much I would want if I had to suffer with my client’s injury and I never lose sight of that.

-Settling Cases Is Really a Game
+Settling Cases Should Be a Game

 Make settling a case a game.
 School was always a game to me.
-All throughout high school, college and law school I tried to see how well I could do without studying.
+All throughout high school, college, and law school I tried to see how well I could do without studying.
 If you lose sight of the game and focus on the money, you’ll blink and you just lost.

 When I started my law practice, settling cases became a game.
 I would call a couple of friends and ask them how much they thought my case was worth.
 My goal was to settle the case for double that number.
 I always demanded either the entire policy or 3-4 times more than my friend said the case was worth.
 On the rare occasion that I couldn’t get what I wanted, I took the case to trial.

 Don’t focus on the problems you have with your case.
 My cases don’t have problems, they only have solutions.
 I focus on the problems that the insurance company has and I let them know what they are.

 Insurance companies really don’t want to try cases.
 It not only costs them a lot of money to manage the case from start to finish and to hire experts for trial but they have a lot more to lose.
 Not only could they lose their entire policy in addition to the cost of managing the case but they are terrified of an excess verdict against their insured.
 To me, an excess verdict is like free advertising.